cwbabis/Train-Scheduler/README.md

 * jQuery

-Here's a preview of the site
+Here's a preview of the site:

 ![](thomasPreview.png "png")